cryptogogue/vol-cardmotron-js/README.md

 A layout is a series of drawing subcommands that, when executed, compose an SVG.
 Unline most other directives, the layout directive expects a multi-row hierarchy of subcommands.

-For ease of use, the parameters of the layout directive and each of its subcommands are composed into a single row.
+For ease of use, the parameters of the layout directive and each of its subcommands are collected into a single row.
 This means that not all cells of all rows in a layout will be used by each subcommand, or even by the layout directive itself.

 Here is the list of all parameters names and their typical use by whatever commands accept them.
 A more detailed discussion of each individual command follows.